0

 So What is the Gut Microbiome (in Dogs)?

-In simple terms, the term gut microbiome can be seen as the complex community of microorganisms, bacteria, fungi, viruses, etc. that inhabit the gastrointestinal tract of a dog.
+In simple terms, the term gut microbiome refers to the complex community of microorganisms, including bacteria, fungi, and viruses, that inhabit the gastrointestinal tract of a dog.
 These microbes are not passive observers, but are important parts of digestion, nutrient assimilation, immunity, and even behaviour.
-A recent review describes the canine gut microbiome as an important actor in overall health and well-being due to its roles in digestion, immune responses, and energy metabolism.
+A recent review describes the canine gut microbiome as a crucial factor in overall health and well-being, due to its roles in digestion, immune responses, and energy metabolism.

 The key bacterial phyla that occur in dogs are Firmicutes, Bacteroidetes, Actinobacteria, Fusobacteria and Proteobacteria.